About Us

 Erin Malone

-Erin Malone is a Senior Adviser at Nonprofit Marketing Guide where she leads webinars, workshops, and community events.
+Erin Malone is a Senior Advisor at Nonprofit Marketing Guide where she leads webinars, workshops, and community events.

 With 20 years of experience in communications for nonprofits, unions, and foundations, Erin specializes in helping organizations transform their mission, vision, and aspirations into compelling stories that resonate with their audiences.
 Whether through message development, branding, content creation, media relations, or executive coaching, she works at the intersection of communications and organizational development to foster impactful change.